Get

 2. Teach Basic Obedience

 Your dog should know basic obedience before you start asking them not to chase your cat.
-Without some sort of self-control, most dogs will not stop themselves from chasing cats; it just isn’t possible.
+Without impulse control training, many dogs will struggle to resist chasing.

-Even breeds that don’t have a super-strong prey drive will chase cats without training.
+Even breeds that don’t have a super-strong prey drive may chase cats without training.

 Therefore, if your dog doesn’t know basic obedience, now is the time to start.